-For decades the term “beach body” has been penetrating the homes of many people aspiring to build the mainstream version of a dream physique.
-This is not that bad since the popular programs are very demanding and definitely better than spending your evenings stalking co-workers on Facebook while adding fat cells to your frame through hardcore cake abuse.
+For decades the term “beach body” has been penetrating the ears of many people aspiring to build the mainstream version of a dream physique.
+This is not that bad since some programs are very demanding and definitely better than spending your evenings stalking co-workers on Facebook while adding fat cells to your frame through hardcore cake abuse.

-However, the beach body cult is now reaching epic proportions and far too many brainwashed monkeys are following the steps without asking questions.
+However, the beach body cult is reaching epic proportions.
+Far too many brainwashed monkeys are following the steps without asking questions.
 People have fallen into the trap of extreme marketing and no longer base their actions on logical principles.

-The truth is that building the so-called beach body does not require the usage of a specialized beach body routine.
-If anything the saying “beach body” is nothing but a marketing term (packaging), which I am going to translate for you in this post.
+The truth is that you don’t need a specialized beach body routine.
+The phrase “beach body” is actually a marketing term (packaging) that I am going to translate for you in this post.

-First, what hell is a beach body?
+First, what is a beach body?
 A body shaped like a beach?

-Many paid experts will try to convince you that serious science is required to enter beach body mode, but it’s not the case at all.
+Many paid experts will try to convince you that serious science is required to enter beach body mode, but this is not true.
 The principles behind the final product are as simple as it gets.

-Of course, the mainstream industry will rarely admit to this, because they all want you to believe that your are building sickening amount of muscle mass by doing drop sets of knee push-ups and presses with light dumbbells.
+Of course, the mainstream industry will rarely admit this because they want you to think that you are building a sickening amount of muscle mass by doing drop sets of knee pushups and presses with light dumbbells.

-Sorry, but most of the beach body programs are conditioning work – not strength training.
-In the beginning they build up your strength, because you are an untrained weakling, but afterwards it’s game over, and if you want to continue getting stronger, you will have to switch to a specialized routine with better focus and programming.
+Sorry, but most of the beach body programs are conditioning work, not strength training.
+In the beginning, they build up your strength because you are an untrained weakling, but afterward, it’s game over.
+If you want to continue getting stronger, you will have to switch to a specialized routine with better focus and programming.

-The after photos also have a large role in the brainwashing taking place in the beach body cult.
-People in the after shots are usually leaner, which makes them look more attractive and more muscular, but ultimately they aren’t any bigger.
+The after photos have a large role in the brainwashing that takes place in the beach body cult.
+People in the after shots are usually leaner which makes them look attractive and more muscular, but ultimately – they aren’t any bigger.
 It’s an illusion.
 The amount of muscle mass on them is about the same compared to day one.
-When you add in some lightning and angle manipulation, you can make a fragile person appear massive.
+When you add in some lighting and angle manipulation, you can make a fragile person appear massive.

 The main reason why the guys in the after photos are not that big is that naturals cannot build a lot of muscle mass in a few months.
 I would go as far as saying that naturals cannot build a lot of muscle mass in years, but that’s another story.
-The lack of focused progressive overload and the caloric deficit that comes with beach body type of training is also a factor limiting growth.
+The lack of focused progressive overload and the caloric deficit that come with “beach body” training are also factors limiting growth.

-Believe it or not, you don’t need to do 10 different exercises for every portion of your abs.
+Honestly, you don’t have to perform 10 different exercises for every portion of your abs.
 All you need is a caloric deficit and maybe a few basic movements.
 Forget about the burn.
-The burn makes your abs neither leaner nor stronger.
-It just burns them.
+The burn does not make your abs more defined.

-It’s a bit like the opposite side of the medal – you are lured into joining another cult, and this is actually a big deal.
-I think it’s much better to just learn the driving principles behind physical improvement instead of hoping that the flashy images and never-ending hype have it all covered for you.
+Ultimately, it’s better to learn the driving principles behind physical improvement instead of hoping that the flashy images and the never-ending hype have it all covered for you.